Important information about Summer exams and assessments

 - Your illness or other adverse circumstances: you should include reference to the timing of the assessment and the duration of the relevant circumstances.

 - How your ability to complete the specific assessment(s) was affected.
-For example, it is not sufficient to say in your Good Cause claim that you were unable to take an exam because you were self-isolating.
+For example, it is not sufficient to say in your Good Cause claim that you were unable to take an online exam because you were self-isolating.
 You would be expected to explain how the requirement to self-isolate had prevented you from completing the assessment.

 Advice, information and technical support before and during your online assessments

-- Glasgow Anywhere for online exam guidance
+- Online exam guidance

 - Moodle assessment practice to experience the assessment submission processes ahead of your exam